opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

       bulk_size: 4
 ```

-The OpenSearch sink will reserve `otel-v1-apm-span-*` as index pattern and `otel-v1-apm-span` as index name for record ingestion.
+The OpenSearch sink will reserve `otel-v1-apm-span-*` as index pattern and `otel-v1-apm-span` as index alias for record ingestion.

 ### </a>Service map trace analytics